Global Warming Prevention

 ◆Strategy (Analysis of Opportunities and Risks)

 With regard to climate change issues, various scenarios can be considered depending on the status of measures to prevent global warming.
-We refer to the "4℃" scenario and the "1.5℃" scenario regarding the typical average temperature with reference to various materials, and examine both physical risks and transition risks in business management.
+Our Group refers to the "4℃" scenario and the "1.5℃" scenario regarding the typical average temperature with reference to various materials, and examine both physical risks and transition risks in business management.

 The 1.5℃ scenario predicts that technological innovations and more stringent regulations for suppressing global warming will progress, thereby changing society.
 The 4℃ scenario predicts that extreme heat and severe storms will occur if global warming is not sufficiently contained.
 Regarding the impact of these scenarios on our Dedication to Service (Oyakudachi) through products that are in our business domain, we will analyze risks and opportunities as well as the resulting impacts on our business model and value chain, and actively engage in initiatives and information disclosure.